 - Note that some value engineering may result in a higher cost of material, yet reduce the costs to other trades, resulting in an overall savings to the owner.
 An example of this might be in number two above — larger-piece sizes may prove more expensive from a material standpoint but save money in the long run on the erection costs by reducing the number of lifts and the amount of time the erector spends setting the job.

 These are a few of the ways that our member fabricators can help bring jobs in more economically while still producing a pleasing, well-received project of which all can be proud.
-Call (812-275-4426) or e-mail (email@example.com, firstname.lastname@example.org or email@example.com), and we'll be happy to refer you to members who specialize in the type of project you are working on.
+Call (812-275-4426) or e-mail (email@example.com or firstname.lastname@example.org), and we'll be happy to refer you to members who specialize in the type of project you are working on.